How to fine-tune your server’s performance#

 Disable or reconfigure

-UWSGI_CHEAPER (uWSGI cheaper mode)¶
+UWSGI_CHEAPER (uWSGI cheaper mode)#

-By default, projects use uWSGI’s cheaper mode.
+By default, applications use uWSGI’s cheaper mode.

 When the site is idling in cheaper mode, uWSGI will dismiss unneeded web workers.
-This saves RAM, and is the recommended configuration for most projects.
+This saves RAM, and is the recommended configuration for most applications.
 In some circumstances however it can be advantageous to disable this mode, or adjust its settings.